Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Empirical Studies for One-Step Boosted Forest

 \item The variance estimate for each algorithm is given by $\overline{\widehat{V}_{IJ}} = \frac1{1000} \sum_{j=1}^{1000} \hat{V}_{i,j}$.
 For each $p_i$ the typical order for the variance estimate is BFv1 $>$ BFv2 $>$ RF but the value also decreases with $B$ as expected.

 \item The ratio $\frac{\overline{\widehat{V}_{IJ}}}{V(\widehat{F})}$ shows the consistency of the infinitesimal Jackknife estimate.
 A value of 1 is ideal and we see that the empirical results aren't far away from 1.
-In fact the ratio decreases as $B$ gets larger as should be expected.
+In fact the ratio decreases as $B$ gets larger as should be expected, see \cite{zhou2019asymptotic}.

 \item K.S. gives us the Kolmogorov Smirnov statistics testing the hypothesis that the predictions should be normal with the mean given by the sample mean and the variability given by the variance estimate.
-Once again we can see marked improvement for both variants of the Boosted Forest as compared to the base random forest and also as the number of trees increase - the second fact being consistent with the assumption $\frac{n}{B} \to 0$ mentioned in Theorem \ref{thm:normal}.
-Overall these numbers are fairly low and shows consistency with Theorem \ref{thm:normal} although the values are a bit high because we use variance estimate (consistent by \ref{thm:consistency}) instead of the (unknown) actual variance.
+Since smaller values of this statistic are better, thus we can see marked improvement for both variants of the Boosted Forest as compared to the base random forest.
+Improvements also get better as the target points move away from the origin and also as the number of trees increase - the second fact being consistent with the assumption $\frac{n}{B_n} \to 0$ mentioned in Theorem \ref{thm:normal}.
+Overall these numbers are fairly low and shows consistency with Theorem \ref{thm:normal} although the values are expected to be a bit high because we use variance estimate (consistent by \ref{thm:consistency}) instead of the (unknown) actual variance.

 \item Constructing 95\% coverage intervals $\hat{F}_{i,j} \pm \Phi^{-1}(0.975) \sqrt{\hat{V}_{i,j}}$ we can check if $F(p_i)$ falls inside that interval for $j = 1, \dots, 1000$.
 C.C. denotes this coverage probability which we should expect to be close to 95\% for random forests and boosted forests.
 But we see that due to high bias values for random forests become worse as we move away from the origin.
 But boosted forests correct for the bias and thus the coverage is always at least 95\%.
 We also get more precision in our variance estimate as the number of trees increases and thus the coverage values also become less overinflated.